-In A Hot Labor Market, Some Employees Are 'Ghosting' On Bad Bosses
+In A Hot Labor Market, Some Employees Are 'Ghosting' Bad Bosses

 So does Andy Challenger, a vice president at the job outplacement firm Challenger, Gray & Christmas.
 He says he most often hears of ghosting in industries "where jobs are the most plentiful and good employees are the most scarce," including technology and engineering.

 Ghosting is a learned behavior, Challenger says.
-After all, employers ghost applicants all the time, and can fire workers without two weeks' notice.
+After all, employers ghost applicants all the time and can fire workers without two weeks' notice.

 "Candidates today are saying, 'I'm just going to ghost them, I'm not going to respond to the calls and texts and voicemails that they leave me' because in some ways it feels like revenge," Challenger says.